ovie707/Occupancy/README.md

 #XbeeComs V1-3
 This code replaces the timer interrupt of XbeeComs with a Pin interrupt so the sensor unit will only send data when it's requested.

+#PCB
+The .brd and .sch files were created using Eagle CS for the Occupancy project.
+These files will be converted into Gerber files to be sent to a professional fabricator.